lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_edit.rst

 As mentioned before in :doc:`Vertex Groups </modeling/meshes/vertex_groups>` each entry in a Vertex Group also contains a weight value in the range of [0.0,1.0].
-Blender provides a :guilabel:`Vertex Weights` panel from where you can get (and edit) information about the weight values of each Vertex of a mesh.
+Blender provides a *Vertex Weights* panel from where you can get (and edit) information about the weight values of each Vertex of a mesh.
 That is: to which Vertex Groups the vertex is assigned with which weight value.